MicrosoftDocs/dynamics365-guidance/guidance/techtalks/implement-supply-chain-warehouse-performance-testing.md

 ﻿---
-title: TechTalk Performance testing in Dynamics 365 Supply Chain Management
+title: Performance testing in Dynamics 365 Supply Chain Management
 description: Learn about JMeter and warehouse app Task Validation and how they can enhance the performance of your Dynamics 365 Supply Chain Management projects.
 author: dereklh77
 ms.author: v-heuerderek